HOME

 Toolbar Button

-Compare New Pair of Files/Directories toolbar button
+New Comparison toolbar button

 Compare dialog